Showing posts with label Society. Show all posts

 AI Generated Image

 Somewhere in the dark recesses of our hearts, we dream about living in a land of utopia.
 It is a land where the likes of dysfunctional and shortsighted politicians we have do not exist.
 It is a land of harmony where wars and conflicts are not the norm.
 It is a land where the lives of Alexei Navalny are not lost, and reasons remain shrouded behind the fog of war.
-It is a land of harmony, equality, tolerance, sustainability, and where people, immersed in contemplative thought, walk around wearing togas.
+It is a land of harmony, equality, tolerance, sustainability, and where people, immersed in contemplative thoughts and discussions, walk around wearing togas.

 Can a land of unforced stable utopia exist?